mankyd/htmlmin/docs/quickstart.rst

                           html if you spread two inline tags over two lines.
 Use with caution.

     --remove-all-empty-space
-                          When set, this removes ALL empty space betwen tags.
+                          When set, this removes ALL empty space between tags.
 WARNING: this can and likely will cause unintended consequences.
 For instance, '<i>X</i> <i>Y</i>' will become '<i>X</i><i>Y</i>'.
 Putting whitespace along with other text will avoid this problem.
 Only use if you are confident in the result.
 Whitespace is